 (i) any absence of the employee from his employment after the coming into operation of this Act by reason of any cause not specified in subsection (1) or in this subsection unless the employer, during the absence or within 14 days of the termination of the absence, gives written notice to the employee that the continuity of his employment has been broken by that absence, in which case the absence shall be deemed to have broken the continuity of employment.

-(3) Any period of absence from, or interruption of employment referred to in paragraphs (c) to (i) inclusive of subsection (2) shall not be counted as part of the period of an employee’s employment.
+(3) Any period of absence from, or interruption of employment referred to in subsection (2)(c) to (i) inclusive shall not be counted as part of the period of an employee’s employment.

 (4)(i) Where a business has, whether before or after the coming into operation hereof, been transmitted from an employer (herein called “the transmittor”) to another employer (herein called “the transmittee”) and an employee who at the time of such transmission was an employee of the transmittor in that business becomes an employee of the transmittee — the period of the continuous employment which the employee has had with the transmittor (including any such employment with any prior transmittor) shall be deemed to be employment of the employee with the transmittee.